 Being a successful beekeeper and keeping healthy and happy bees requires some basic understanding of bee biology, behaviour and beekeeping methods and equipment.
 Don't let this intimidate you, learning and networking with other beekeepers is one of the most fun parts of the hobby, and allows you to appreciate your bees all the more once you get them.

 RBKA hold meetings on the 3rd Wednesday of each month during winter.
 Anyone interested in finding out more about bees would be more than welcome to attend these, there is no obligation to join right away.
-The winter programme dates and topics for 2019-2020 can be found here.
+The winter programme dates and topics for 2022-23 will be detailed later in the year..

 We run a beekeeping course for beginners each spring and we strongly advise all new beekeepers to attend a course before acquiring bees and spending money on equipment.